dogweather/forkful/content/en/c-sharp/strings/finding-the-length-of-a-string.md

   \ \u2013\u2026"
 lastmod: '2024-03-13T22:45:00.079737-06:00'
 model: gpt-4-1106-preview
-summary: "Finding a string's length means counting its characters.
-We do it to validate\
+summary: Finding a string's length means counting its characters.
-  \ input, loop through characters, allocate resources, or simple curiosity \u2013\
-  \u2026"
 title: Finding the length of a string
 weight: 7
 ---